DynamoDB Data Modeling: Patterns and Best Practices

 2. Get user's orders

-3. Get orders by status
+3. Get orders by status (across all users)

 4. Get user's recent activity